luyufan498/Adaptive-Computing-Challenge-2021/README.md

 <!-- ###  UI overlay for one channel and four channels

-For one channel and four channels, we privodes two kinds of UI overlay for it.
+For one channel and four channels, we provides two kinds of UI overlay for it.

 ![](./media/gifs/1080p-carid1.gif)